MatheusDev20/pet_manager_api/README.md

 # Pets Manager API

-To easily get access to the endpoints, download and import this Postman [Collection](http://localhost:3000)
+To easily get access to the endpoints, import this Postman [Collection](/docs/Experian.postman_collection-v2.json)

 You can also access the swagger docs after running the project locally